Arboreal Networks and Ultrametrics: Ultrametric uprootings

-We begin with some definitions.
 For $(T,\lambda)$ a weighted phylogenetic tree with leaf set $X$, we say that a weighted arboreal network $(N,\omega)$ on $X$ is a \emph{weight-preserving uprooting} of $(T,\lambda)$ if $(T,\lambda)$ is isomorphic to the underlying weighted graph $(\overline N,\overline{\omega})$ of $N$.
 In addition, we say that $(N,\omega)$ is an \emph{ultrametric uprooting} of $(T,\lambda)$ if $(N,\omega)$ is a weight-preserving uprooting of $(T,\lambda)$, which, in addition, is ultrametric.
 For example, the ultrametric network depicted in Figure~\ref{fig:introduction}(i) is an ultrametric uprooting of the weighted phylogenetic tree depicted in Figure~\ref{fig:uprooting}(i).

 Note that, as we have seen above, there exists in general more than one uprooting of a phylogenetic tree $T$.
 Similarly, for a given uprooting $N$ of $T$, there are infinitely many edge-weightings $\omega$ of $N$ such that $\lambda=\overline{\omega}$.
 To see this, let $(N,\omega)$ be a weight-preserving uprooting of $(T,\lambda)$.
 By definition, $\omega((u,v))=\lambda(\{u,v\})$ for all arcs $(u,v)$ of $N$ for which $u \notin R_2(N)$.
 However, if $u \in R_2(N)$, the only requirement on $\omega((u,v))$ is that the equality $\omega((u,v))+\omega((u,v'))=\lambda(\{v,v'\})$ holds for $v'$ the second child of $u$ in $v$.